guynir42/AstroRetriever/README.md

 - A `Project` object can load a configuration file and store the parameters in memory.
 - A `Catalog` can read FITS or CSV files with a table of sources.
 - Instances of `Source` and `RawPhotometry` and `Lightcurve` are persisted in a postgres database.
 - Data objects like `RawPhotometry` keep the name and path of a file on disk (in HDF5 or FITS format), and load the data from disk when needed.
-- A `Histograms` object is associated with a netCDF file on disk, which is loaded into a multidimensional `xarray` when needed.
+- A `Histogram` object is associated with a netCDF file on disk, which is loaded into a multidimensional `xarray` when needed.

-Data that is saved to disk is automatically retrieved by `AstroRetriever` so that each call to a method like `run()` on the project object or `fetch_all_sources()` on the observatory object will continue from where it left off, skipping the sources and files it has already completed.
+Data that is saved to disk is automatically retrieved by `AstroRetriever` so that each call to a method like `run()` on the project object, or `fetch_all_sources()` on the observatory object, will continue from where it left off, skipping the sources and files it has already completed.

 ### Data folders